machanism-org/machai/ghostwriter/src/site/markdown/act.md

 '''
 ```

 The resulting value is stored as `public.prompt` and can be inserted anywhere in the prompt with `${public.prompt}`.
 A value already supplied as `public.prompt` is retained rather than replaced.
-In the current implementation, `[default]` values are applied before the command-line request is bound; therefore, an act that defines `default.public.prompt` retains that default unless the caller supplies `public.prompt` through configuration.
-If an act must use the request text appended after its name, do not set a competing `default.public.prompt`, or arrange for the caller to set `public.prompt` explicitly.
+Defaults are applied before the request text appended to the act name is bound.
+Consequently, an act that defines `default.public.prompt` retains that default unless the caller supplies `public.prompt` through configuration; appended request text does not replace it.
+If an act must use the text appended after its name, do not set a competing `default.public.prompt`, or arrange for the caller to set `public.prompt` explicitly.

 ### Prompt front matter and tools